 Composites typically are 20 per cent lighter than aluminium, and are known to be more reliable than other traditional metallic materials – leading to reduced aircraft maintenance costs and a lower number of inspections during service.
 Additional benefits of composite technologies include added strength and superior durability for a longer lifespan.

 Airbus pioneered the larger-scale use of composites for aviation over the course of some three decades.
-For contrast, less than five per cent of the cornerstone A300A310’s total structural weight was made up of composite material during their pioneering production runs; while the percentage has significantly increased for Airbus’ 21st century flagship A380 (almost 25 per cent) and next-generation A350 XWB (more than 50 per cent).
+For contrast, less than five per cent of the cornerstone A300A310’s total structural weight was made up of composite material during their pioneering production runs; while the percentage has significantly increased for Airbus’ 21st century flagship A380 (almost 25 per cent) and next-generation A350 XWB (53 per cent).

 A lean approach

 At Airbus sites around the world, the application of lean manufacturing activity – which focuses on achieving the highest throughput with the least inventory – has shortened lead-times and improved efficiency of products and processes.
 On a larger scale, this approach also has led to standardization of parts and components, and has eased the definition of structure and system interfaces.

 Airbus also has a long experience with CAD/CAM (computer-aided design and computer-aided manufacturing) techniques, and has developed a host of tools using digital mock-up and e-technology.